iamdudeman/sola-game-engine/README.md

   * Layout
 * Scene
   * Implement a good abstraction for this (maybe use the one SolKana had)
+  * Save / load methods would be good (or a serializer / deserializer)
 * Research Virtual File System
 * Browser Platform
   * Improve performance (StressTestExample can't handle a lot of objects)